guomy0611/annotation-as-search/README.md

 You may change it to a `save-option`.
 If a user clicked on it, the process would be stopped and the best tree would be saved.
 As the `abort-option` already redirects to the final step in the annotation process, you may only change the button.
 However, you could also  save the sentence directly.
 Follow this simply plan: Redirect to a new site when the user clicks `save`.
 Simply create a new function (e.g. `save_aborted`) with a fitting url.
-Send and receive the data as coded shown in
+Send and receive the data as shown in
 ```
 socket_to_server.send(pack_message(encode_message(requests)))
 received_message = decode_message(receive_message(socket_to_server))